Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Learn how to transfer photos to wood with these methods below:

-1. Photo Transfer Using a Freezer Paper or Label Paper
+1. DIY Photo Transfer Using a Freezer Paper, Label Paper or wax paper

 Yes, you see that right.
 In this first tutorial, I want to show you how to use a simple freezer paper or labeling paper for photo transfer to wood.